afnarcizo/httpExemplo/README.md

-The documentation of class HttpUrlConnection can be see at section wiki
+The HttpUrlConnection class documentation can be seen in the wiki section